Linfield University: The 2000s

-Sexual abuse and anti-Semitism allegations

-Following sexual abuse charges against a former trustee that involved students in 2017 and 2019, faculty members voted 88 to 18 on a motion of no confidence in David C. Baca, the chair of the college's board of trustees, in May, 2020.
+Following sexual abuse charges against a former trustee that involved students in 2017 and 2019, faculty members voted 88 to 18 on a motion of no confidence in David C. Baca, the chair of the college's board of trustees, in May 2020.
 The board continued to support Baca who offered to resign.
 Students then circulated a petition calling for Baca to step down from his position.
 An outside agency also investigated a claim made by a faculty member of "inappropriate touching" by two trustees.

+The school officially changed its name to Linfield University in 2020.
+Along with the new name, Linfield unveiled a new logo and seal for the institution.
+The logo bears the letter "L" inside an acorn with oak leaves.
+According to the university, "Linfield has used an image of an acorn as part of its logo design since 2010, and a representation of an oak leaf in years previous to that."

 In April 2021, President Miles K. Davis was accused by several faculty members of making anti-Semitic remarks.
-Davis denied the allegations in a letter to the Anti-Defamation League, which has suggested an investigation into the claims as well as anti-Semitism and bias training for university leaders.
+Davis denied the allegations in a letter to the Anti-Defamation League, which has suggested an investigation into the claims as well as anti-Semitism and bias training for institutional leaders.
 An earlier investigation into alleged remarks by Davis substantiated one allegation but was unable to confirm the other claims.
 One of the faculty members filed a complaint with the Oregon Bureau of Labor and Industries, claiming religious retaliation and harassment by Davis and Baca.
-On April 19, 2021, university faculty members passed a resolution of no confidence in Davis and Baca, and called for their resignations.
-The college fired one of the whistleblowers, a Jewish tenured professor, who filed a lawsuit against the school.
-In February, 2023, the university reached a $1 million settlement with the fired professor.
+On April 19, 2021, faculty members passed a resolution of no confidence in Davis and Baca, and called for their resignations.
+The college fired one of the whistleblowers, a Jewish tenured professor, Daniel Pollack-Pelzner, who filed a lawsuit against the school.
+Due in part to the termination of Pollack-Pelzner's employment, the American Association of University Professors (AAUP) censured Linfield for, in the AAUP's opinion, not respecting Pollack-Pelzner's academic freedom and not following institutional policies.
+In February, 2023, Linfield reached a $1 million settlement with the fired professor.

 In September 2021, Baca stepped down as chair of the board of trustees.

+In November, 2023, Davis announced his intention to resign in early 2024.
+Rebecca L. Johnson was appointed interim president on December 26, 2023.
+Mark Blegen became president effective July 1, 2025.